microsoft/msmarco/Datasets.md

 Certain machine learning based methods, such as methods based on deep learning are known to require very large datasets for training.
 Lack of such large scale datasets has been a limitation for developing such methods for common information retrieval tasks, such as document ranking.
 The [TREC Deep Learning Track](https://microsoft.github.io/msmarco/TREC-Deep-Learning) aims at providing large scale datasets to TREC, and create a focused research effort with a rigorous blind evaluation of ranker for the passage ranking and document ranking tasks.
-The MS MARCO document and passage ranking leaderboards complements TREC Deep Learning Track by providing on-going evaluation of submissions using sparse pre-collected judgments.
+The MS MARCO document and passage ranking leaderboards complements the TREC Deep Learning Track by providing on-going evaluation of submissions using pre-collected sparse judgments.

 Similar to TREC, one of the main goals of the leaderboard is to study what methods work best when a large amount of training data is available.
 For example, do the same methods that work on small data also work on large data?